nielsenjared/nielsenjared.github.io/content/blog/algorithm-bubble-sort-javascript/index.md

 }
 ```

-### Evaluate the Plan

-TODO

-If we wanted, we could get fancy with our swap and use array destructuring:
+One last optimization, if we wanted, we could get fancy with our swap and use array destructuring:
 ```js
 [a[j], a[j + 1]] = [a[j + 1], a[j]];
 ```